-The VanDuzer studio is a converted Coach House that promotes artists – painters, poets, musicians – and other creative activities.
+The VanDuzer Art Studio is a converted coach house that promotes artists – painters, poets, musicians – and other creative activities.
 It is a facility that has a welcoming atmosphere.
-There are art pieces prominently displayed on the walls depicting a variety of subjects that germinate in the artists’ imagination.
+There are art pieces prominently displayed on the walls depicting a variety of subjects that germinate in the artists’ imaginations.
 For the most part, these pieces range from excellent to very good.
-Maybe it’s the close proximity to the Art gallery of Ontario (AGO) that has wielded its influence, but the studio is worthwhile visiting even for its ambiance.
+Maybe it’s the close proximity to the Art Gallery of Ontario (AGO) that has wielded its influence, but the studio is worthwhile visiting even for its ambiance.

 The VanDuzer Art Studio is a shared environment.
 All participants are expected to treat one another and the property with respect.

 Fees for groups are low and can be waived under certain circumstances.
 Cheques should be made payable to Eden Community Homes.